Berkeley-MDes/tdf-fa24-yule-cal/Week 2.md

 ![Untitled](https://github.com/user-attachments/assets/22be9055-41cf-4fd0-a31a-e810b118a91a)
 [Link](https://www.figma.com/board/lUDPzkBLpdVS7jWdDrvnrN/Week-2_Yule_091224?node-id=0-1&t=dbdX0OTPoVb2UH4U-1)

 During the last class, I relearned how to adjust values using the Control Panel, which made it easier for me to fine-tune my desired design.
-Recently, a new iPhone was released.
-I have always thought that my phone is smaller than my hand size, so I'm considering purchasing the new iPhone Max model.
-Therefore, I adjusted the width, height, and thickness values to match the size of the iPhone Max.
+By the way, recently, a new iPhone was released.
+I have always thought that my current phone is smaller than my hand size, so I'm considering purchasing the new, bigger iPhone model.
+Therefore, I adjusted the width, height, and thickness values to match the size of the iPhone Pro Max.

 ![Screenshot-2024-09-12-at-2 55 22 PM](https://github.com/user-attachments/assets/673758ef-d27a-4287-906a-52ebced9a6a7)